Invictum/serenity-reportportal-integration/README.md

 **Narrative formatter**

-By default, narrative is formatted as a bullet list before storring to the test description field.
+By default, narrative is formatted as a bullet list before storing to the test description field.
 It is possible to alter this logic in accordance to project needs.

 To achieve it implement `NarrativeFormatter` interface and define your own implementation of formatter.
 For example
 ```